mikiehan/lab-starter/assignments/setup/README.md

 from UT's own network to detect security threats and learn how to prevent them.

-These labs are designed to be interesting and yet challenging therefore rewarding at the end.
+These labs are designed to be interesting and rewarding at the end.
 All of them are manageable in the time allotted.
 If you have questions, want to suggest clarifications, please come to office hours, ask questions on Piazza, or talk to an instructor after class.